Addiction (from the substance or drug abuse) is a concerning and prevalent issue today, affecting thousands of individuals and their families.

 A Mediterranean Diet, abundant in fruits and vegetables, whole grains, lean meat, fish and healthy fats; like avocado and olive oil is often recommended for those in recovery.

-This diet is rich in essential nutrients and has anti-inflammatory properties, which further aides in digestion.
+This diet is rich in essential nutrients and has anti-inflammatory properties, which further aids in digestion.
 The Mediterranean Diet also provides sustainable energy.

 As we can see, nutrition is an up-most important factor in our health and well-being, especially for those in recovery.
 Nutritional deficiencies can make one more susceptible to cravings and relapse.